-The Maria X Martinez Health Resource Center (formerly known as Tom Waddell Urgent Care) specializes in providing multi-disciplinary services to respond to a wide range of medical, psychological and social needs of vulnerable adults in San Francisco, especially people experiencing homelessness.
-Patients can receive assessment and care for non-life-threatening illnesses or injuries needing immediate assistance, low barrier medications for addiction treatment (e.g., Naloxone), and transitional comprehensive primary care services.
+The Maria X Martinez Health Resource Center offers a broad range of low-barrier healthcare services for vulnerable adults in San Francisco, especially people experiencing homelessness.
+Patients can receive walk-in assessment and care for non-life-threatening illnesses or injuries.
+We also provide medications for addiction treatment (e.g., buprenorphine) and transitional primary care services.
 Limited dental and podiatry services are also offered onsite.

 - Drop-in care for urgent health issues

-- Transitional primary care for Street Medicine patients
+- Transitional primary and behavioral health care for Street Medicine patients

 - Dental care